magento/devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-preprocess.md

 <td>
 <p>The <code>.less</code> files from which the <code>.css</code> files <a href="{{ page.baseurl }}/frontend-dev-guide/css-topics/css-themes.html" target="_blank">included in layout</a> are compiled.

-For example, in one of the [layout files of the Magento Blank theme](https://github.com/magento/magento2/blob/2.0/app/design/frontend/Magento/blank/Magento_Theme/layout/default_head_blocks.xml){:target="_blank"}, the following `.css` files are included:
+For example, in one of the <a href="https://github.com/magento/magento2/blob/2.0/app/design/frontend/Magento/blank/Magento_Theme/layout/default_head_blocks.xml" target="_blank">layout files of the Magento Blank theme</a>, the following <code>.css</code> files are included:

 <pre>
     &lt;head&gt;